astro-designs/piz-moto/README.md

 PiZMoto
 =======
-A code library for the PiZMoto add-on board for the Raspberry Pi Zero
+A code library for the PiZ-Moto add-on board for the Raspberry Pi Zero with examples,
+     tutorials,
+     and a 3D printable design for a Raspberry Pi Zero powered MicroPiNoon compatible balloon-popping 'bot!

-A simple 2-channel motor controller with extras...
+The PiZ-Moto is a simple 2-channel motor controller with extras...
-   On-board 5V power supply to power the Raspberry Pi from the motor power supply 3-pin connector for infra-red reflective sensor 4-pin connector design to connect a HC-SR04 ultra-sonic range sensor 2 general purpose outputs (for LEDs, servos etc.), also usable as inputs 100% compatible with the CamJam EduKit-3 available from www.thepihut.com
+   * On-board 5V power supply to power the Raspberry Pi from the motor power supply
+   * 3-pin connector for adding an infra-red reflective sensor
+   * 4-pin connector for adding a HC-SR04 ultra-sonic range sensor
+   * 2 general purpose inputs or outputs (for LEDs, servos, etc.)
+   * 100% compatible with the CamJam EduKit-3 available from www.thepihut.com

 Installation instructions for the Raspberry Pi
 **********************************************

-(Assumes you are using the latest version of Raspbian and have logged in as user pi) Last tested with Raspbian Stretch 2017-09-07
+(This assumes you are using the latest version of Raspbian and have logged in as user "pi") Last tested with Raspbian Stretch 2017-09-07

 1) Run git clone to clone the piz-moto folder to users/pi